-Squeeze about a tablespoon of gel into the palm of one hand.
+Squeeze about 1 tablespoon of gel into the palm of your hand.

 Rub your hands together briskly.
 Clean the backs of your hands, the palms, between your fingers, and up the wrists.

 Rub until the gel is gone and your hands are completely dry.

 Blood in your stool or your stools look black

-You have signs of dehydration, such as a dry mouth, intense thirst, and little or no urine
+You have signs of dehydration, such as a dry mouth, intense thirst, confusion, and little or no urine